 What is Third Person Writing?

-The internet web is a place of unending dross and drivel, a place where children, ruffians and unschooled hacks can bastardize and bring down the written word.
+The internet web is a place of unending dross and drivel; a place where children, ruffians and unschooled hacks can bastardize and bring down the written word, and with it language itself.

 Such people unashamedly sink beneath the third person voice, proudly displaying a tone and manner unbefitting of a professional scribe.